cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_20.rst

 |
 | emulate
 | Definition: match or surpass (a person or achievement), typically by imitation.
-| Usage: lesser men trying to emulate his greatness.
+| Usage: they tried to emulate Lucy's glowing performance.
-| Usage: hers is not a hairstyle I wish to emulate.
 | Definition: reproduce the function or action of (a different computer, software system, etc.).
 | Usage: the adaptor is factory set to emulate a Hercules graphics board.
 |